-You will take a total of 90 credits with modules to the value of 60 credits will be selected from a choice of seven, of which two are compulsory.
+You will take a total of 90 credits with modules to the value of 60 credits from a choice of seven, of which two are compulsory.
 These modules cover all aspects of Gaelic literature from the first appearance of poetry in the margins of Latin manuscripts in the ninth century, to an exploration of the sense of place in the work of Irish authors of the twentieth and twenty-first centuries.
 You will also need to produce a 30 credit dissertation.

 Lectures will be recorded, and both they and ancillary lecture material (notes, slides, bibliographies etc.) will be made available via Canvas, the online teaching platform used by University College Cork.